OSI-INC/OSR8/README.md

 - OSR8V3: Introduced in 2022, stable and in continuous use through 2025.
 No known bugs.
 Generic constants for address lengths allow deployment in a wide range of sizes.
 The 4-KByte program memory, 2-KByte user memory version takes up 800 LUTs in a MachXO2.
+While this version is running active code, an average of 150 gates transition on every clock edge.

 - OSR8V4: Started in 2026, planning addition of an interrupt execution flag to support automatic clock boost during interrupt service routines.
 No known